azwsd/OpenSteel/README.md

 ## _A DSTV Viewer and Steel Profile Library_

 OpenSteel is a web app that not only allows you to view DSTV files but also provides a steel profile library for easy access to standard steel profiles.
+It also allows for profile linear nesting from DSTV and/or user input.
 Built with HTML, CSS, and JavaScript, OpenSteel is an open-source, lightweight web app designed to help engineers and fabricators.

 ## Table of Contents